 Sound familiar?
 Fear not, friend!
 We’ve put together an awesome list with fun, easy virtual team building activities for remote teams.

-We’ve compiled this list of awesome remote team builders for WFH teams.
+These are awesome remote team builders for WFH teams.
 The goal of virtual team building is to create strong teams that are working remotely.
 This can be achieved through simple questions and icebreakers, virtual karaoke, and larger company-wide virtual events.
 Great remote team builders will foster closeness, improve communication, and boost team morale for your employees.

 We’ll be honest: we know that working from home is a lonely, disconnected experience.
 In Buffer’s recent State of Remote Work 2020 report, loneliness was the biggest struggle for 20% of remote employees.